johndeckardsoftware/digitalframe/README.md

 3. **First Run:**
    On the initial launch, if config.json is missing, the program will prompt you to enter the path for your media folder.

-## **⚙️ SFTP Workflow (Windows)**
+## **⚙️ Media file updates**

-To remotely upload images to your Windows-based frame:

-1. Enable **OpenSSH Server** via Windows Optional Features.
-2. Start the sshd service in services.msc.
-3. Connect using any SFTP client (like FileZilla or WinSCP).
-4. The FolderWatch module will detect new files and add them to the slideshow instantly, provided they exceed the minimum valid file size.
+The FolderWatch module will detect new files and add them to the slideshow instantly.

 ## **📝 License**